vproyaev/chaosinjector/README.md

 ---

-**Ready to Prob-ify your code?** Install ChaosInjector today and turn uncertainty into your superpower.
+**Ready to inject chaos into your code?** Install ChaosInjector today and turn uncertainty into your superpower.
 Questions?
 Hit us up in issues – we're here to help! 🚀